Azure/Azure-Sentinel/Playbooks/Get-SentinelAlertsEvidence/readme.md

 2. Go to the Playbook GitHub page.<br>
 3. Press the “deploy to azure” button.<br>

-4. fill the above information:<br>
+4. Fill the above information:<br>
 - Azure Sentinel Workspace Name<br>
 - Azure Sentinel Workspace resource group name<br>
-- number of event you want to bring(default value is 10 last events )<br>
+- Number of events to pulls from Azure Sentinel (default value is 10 latest events )<br>

 4. Once the playbook is deployed, Modify the “Run query and list results” actions and point it to your Azure sentinel workspace.<br>
 5. Next, configure the "send event" actions to use your Event Hub that created earlier.<br>